"Create Coupon" node

 Node configuration

-- Go to Automation > Workflows > Create new.
+- Go to Automation Hub > Workflows > New workflow.

 - Create a workflow by adding nodes and arranging them in an order that aligns with your business requirements and the intended logic.